thatguy11325/pokerl/content/docs/chapter-2/env-setup.md

 {{< /highlight >}}
 </div>

-## Resets, Episodes and the Goal
+## Reset, Episode and the Goal

-Reset handles the initialization for an *episode*.
+Reset handles the initialization for an episode.
 An episode is a sequence of actions that ends when some terminal state is reached.

-A reset will occur when an environment:
+Resets usually occur when an environment:

 - Achieves a major milestone, such as defeating a boss.
-- Encounters a failure state, such as losing all their lives.
+- Encounters a failure state, such as losing all lives.
-- Reaches a predefined time or action limit, such as 100 tetriminos in Tetris,
+- Reaches a predefined time or action limit, such as 100 tetriminos in Tetris.

 Pokémon is in the realm of "long episodic RL."
 There is no strict rule on what a long episode is, but Pokémon takes 25 hours for the average person to beat.
 That's much longer than a session of Pac-Man or Breakout.
-Long episodes mean that the environment may not return large rewards for a very long time.
-If the environment only returns large rewards at the end of an episode, the agent may have trouble learning long term policies.
+Long episodes mean that the environment may not return rewards for a very long time.
+If the environment only returns rewards at the end of an episode, the agent may have trouble learning long term policies.

-For example, if we were playing 100x100 Tic-Tac-Toe, the environment wouldn't return a reward for up to a max 5000 steps.
+For example, if we were playing 100x100 Tic-Tac-Toe, it could take up to 5000 steps to return a reewards.
 Imagine having to plan out a 5000 step strategy.
 It's not easy!
 Later, we'll go over how we handled rewards for Pokémon's long episodes.

 Based on Peter Whidden's prior work, we began with an episode as a fixed number of steps.
-Over time, we tried other strategies such as dynamically increasing the number of steps for per episode as important milestones occur within an environment.
+Over time, we tried other strategies such as dynamically increasing the number of steps per episode as important milestones occur within an environment.
 However, we decided a Pokémon Red episode's terminal state is when an unrecoverable state (soft-lock) is met, e.g., such as running out of money or when the game is complete.

 Because our **goal** was focused on becoming the Champion (a very long task), we compromised.
 We created "mini-episodes.”
 An episode would be the duration of an entire game.
 The environment's state would periodically reset mid-episode, but the emulator state would not:

+{{% details "Our reset function" closed %}}

 <div style="border:1px solid black;">
 {{< highlight python >}}